Employment Reference Check Response Letter Examples

 Reviewed by Michael T., Business Communications Consultant

-This response is strong because it gives useful verified facts while making the company’s reference policy clear.
+This response is effective because it provides useful verified facts while clearly stating the company’s reference policy.

 Positive Reference Check Response From an Employer